-Arrangement and Use of Anchorages on the Test Trolley
+Arrangement and use of anchorages on the test trolley

-- 1. The anchorages shall be positioned as shown in the figure below. - When attaching the standard anchorage plate to the anchorage points A and B or B0 the plates shall be mounted with the bolt in the transverse horizontal direction with the angled surface facing inboard and shall be free to rotate about the axis. - 2.
-Child restraints in the @-Size "universal", "specific" and "restricted" categories shall use the following anchorage points: H1 and H2 - For testing of child restraints using ISOFIX attachment, rearmost point H1 and H2. - 3.
-Anchorages A, B and/or (rearmost) $H_1$ $H_2$ and D with top tether, the anchorage $G_1$ or $G_2$ shall be used. - 4.
-Anchorages A, B and/or (rearmost) H1· H2, E and F shall be used for.
-In the case of child restraints in the "semi-universal" category having only one additional upper utilising a support-leg, the Technical Service shall select the anchorages - 5.
-Except in the case of point C (which represents the pillar loop position) the points, which correspond to to to the arrangement of the anchorages show where the ends of the belt are be used according to be connected to the trolley or to the load transducer paragraph 3 above and with the supportleg adjusted as the case may be specified in paragraph 7.1.3.6.3. - 5.
+- 1. The anchorages shall be positioned as shown in the figure below. - 2.
+Child restraints in the i-Size "universal", "specific" and "restricted" categories shall use the following anchorage points: H1 and H2 - 3.
+For testing of child restraints with top tether, the anchorage $G_1$ or $G_2$ shall be used. - 4.
+In the case of child restraints utilising a support-leg, the Technical Service shall select the anchorages to be used according to paragraph 3 above and with the support-leg adjusted as specified in paragraph 7.1.3.6.3. - 5.
 The structure carrying the anchorages shall be rigid.
-The upper anchorages must not be displaced by more than 0.2 mm in the longitudinal direction when a load of 980 N is applied to them in that direction.
-The trolley shall be so constructed that no permanent deformation shall occur in the parts bearing the anchorages during the test. - 6.
-For carry-cots, the points $A+$ and/or $B+$ can be used alternatively, as specified by the manufacturer of the restraint systems. $A+$ and $B+$ are located on a transverse line through $R+$ at a distance of 350 mm from $R+$ . - 7.
-For testing of child restraints
+The upper anchorages shall not be displaced by more than 0.2 mm in the longitudinal direction when a load of 980 N is applied to them in that direction.
+The trolley shall be so constructed that no permanent deformation shall occur in the parts bearing the anchorages during the test.